 It is believed that when you die, your soul goes to the closest body of fresh water near where you perished.
 Most Hesha will carry a small vial of fresh water on them at all times, so they know where their soul has gone.
 They can never drink this water, even when otherwise low on water, because of the belief that their soul might be lost should they die.

 A common tale among the Hesha is the story of Kostya, whose ship name and titles vary with retellings.
 It is said that one night, when he was supposed to be the lookout, he became bored and began to whistle into the wind.
 The wind picked up, and a storm began.
 The crew rushed about, but the strong winds blew them far off course and they became lost on the oceans.
 There were thick clouds blanketing the sky, and they could not see the stars to navigate their way home.
 For many days and nights they waited for the clouds to clear.
 Again, on a night when Kostya was on lookout, he saw women swimming near the edge of an island.
 He called down to the men and they sailed towards the islands.
 Unfortunately, Kostya had not noticed the women did not have reflections in the water.
 As the ship got closer, the women sang to it, slowly luring the ship closer and closer.
 When they got close enough Kostya leaned over the edge of the ship, and the women pulled him in, consuming him whole with their long, gnashing teeth.
 If you see women swimming in the water, make sure they have a reflection.
 If they do not, steer clear of them and avoid listening to their alluring songs at all costs.
 Also, do not allow a Kostya on board.
-The name has been bad luck ever since. be foolish and stop for sharks that follow ships.
-They are bad omens, and herald the arrival of the hollowed dead.
+The name has been bad luck ever since.

 “I assure you, things can always…always…be worse than they are now.
 So enjoy your current misery or joy. ”